blewis1014/Twitter-Disinformation/README.md

 Compare the amount of overlap between the three datasets (use your D2 processed domains dataset from Q1).
 Create a table showing the amount of overlap among the datasets.

 Generate the following datasets:
-1. domains that are present in both D1 and D2
+* a. domains that are present in both D1 and D2
-1. domains that are present in both D2 and D3
+* b. domains that are present in both D2 and D3
-1. domains that are present in both D1 and D3
+* c. domains that are present in both D1 and D3
-1. domains that are present in all three datasets
+* d. domains that are present in all three datasets

 Is there anything interesting about the domains that are present in multiple datasets?

 ### Q3
 *(4 points)*

-Collect at least 200 tweets that contain links from domains that appear in both D3 and one of the other datasets (so, dataset 2 or dataset 3 from Q2).
+Collect at least 200 tweets that contain links from domains that appear in both D3 and one of the other datasets (so, dataset b or dataset c from Q2).
 * Hint: If you're using tweepy, you can use `api.search("url:" + domain, lang="en", count=200)` to search for English language tweets that contain links with the given domain (see [Search Methods](http://docs.tweepy.org/en/latest/api.html#search-methods)).

 For each tweet, save the following information: